PPPDUD/MiniGuinea/README.md

 In MiniGuinea versions predating v0.6, you cannot view your Google Analytics dashboard properly.
 A fix was made during early development, but somehow got dropped from the codebase before v0.1 was released.
 An improved fix is available in v0.6 and later.

 A bug has been discovered in MiniGuinea versions v0.4 through v0.6, preventing parts of the New York Post website from loading properly.
-A fix has been developed and will become available in v0.7.
+A fix has been developed and has been available since v0.7.